AASHISHAG/aashishag.github.io/_posts/2019-8-12-gsoc_week-10+week-11.md

 ![](
 /others/singularity.png)

 I created a Singularity file at GitHub, that gets automatically build at Singularity Hub on very commit.
 The image can be pulled from Singularity Hub and code can be run inside it.
+I used Kaldi-Gstreamer-Server to run the model on HPC, that helped to avoid usig VAD (Voice Activity Detection), as it automatically splits the audio in small clips of length 8 seconds each and pushes it to Kaldi for Speech Transciption.